deckhouse/lib-helm/README.md

 If you change or add definition documentation comment, you should rebuild [README.md](charts/helm_lib/README.md) with documentation.

-Use command (golang should be installed in the local system):
+Use the following command (Go should be installed):

 `make doc/build`